jarrais/lca-extensions-hiv-sti-tutorial/README.md

 This repository contains code, synthetic data, and supplementary materials for the manuscript:

 Amorim LD, Arrais J, Soares F, Magno L, Dourado I.
-Advancing the Understanding of Behaviors and Attitudes in HIV and STI Research Through Latent Class Analysis and Its Extensions.
+Advancing the Understanding of HIV-Related Behaviors and Prevention Practices Through Latent Class Analysis and Its Extensions

 ## Overview